MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 $OutputEncoding.EncodingName
 ```

-In this example, a **findstr.exe** command is used to search for two Chinese
+In this example, a `findstr.exe` command is used to search for two Chinese
 characters that are present in the `Test.txt` file.
-When this **findstr.exe**
+When this `findstr.exe`
-command is run in the Windows Command Prompt (**cmd.exe**), **findstr.exe**
+command is run in the Windows Command Prompt (`cmd.exe`), `findstr.exe` finds
-finds the characters in the text file.
-However, when you run the same
+the characters in the text file.
+However, when you run the same `findstr.exe`
-**findstr.exe** command in PowerShell, the characters aren't found because the
+command in PowerShell, the characters aren't found because the PowerShell sends
-PowerShell sends them to **findstr.exe** in ASCII text, instead of in Unicode
+them to `findstr.exe` in ASCII text, instead of in Unicode text.
-text.

 ```powershell
 findstr <Unicode-characters>
 ```

 To make the command work in PowerShell, set the value of `$OutputEncoding` to
-the value of the **OutputEncoding** property of the console, that is based on
+the value of the **OutputEncoding** property of the console, that's based on
 the locale selected for Windows.
 Because **OutputEncoding** is a static
 property of the console, use double-colons (`::`) in the command.